 | 9:15 – 9:45 AM | Thomas Fellowship Advocacy Model | Benjamin Thomas & Brent Filbert | An introduction to the Thomas Fellowship and how it supports sustained, community-based legal advocacy for rural veterans across Missouri. |

-| 9:45 – 10:45 AM | Core Legal Claims for Rural Veterans | Carter Templeton & Michael Deaton | A practical discussion of the most common VA disability, discharge upgrade, and benefits claims affecting rural veterans and how to effectively develop them. |
+| 9:45 – 10:45 AM | Representation for Rural Veterans | Carter Templeton & Michael Deaton | A practical discussion regarding representing rural veterans. |

 | 10:45 – 11:30 AM | Mobile Legal Services & the Show-Me Access Model | Martha Kleinhesselink & Hannah Eastland | An explanation of the Show-Me Access approach to delivering mobile, on-site legal services to veterans in underserved rural communities. |